 There are a number of issues today that affect American journalists, and Black American journalists more specifically, making the communication and outreach between the Reporters Committee and its vast network more important now than ever before.
 One of the most critical aspects of the Reporters Committee’s work is its amicus brief and letter support.
 Following the first wave of protests in Minneapolis, MN, in response to the killing of George Floyd, the Reporters Committee organized its largest-ever coalition of news organizations demanding that law enforcement stop the assaults and arrests of journalists covering the protests.
 This letter, sent to Minneapolis public officials, was co-signed by 115 new organizations, all organized through their customized Salesforce interface for managing partner and amicus contacts.

 Less than one week later, 122 news organizations co-signed a similar letter sent to New York officials denouncing the NYPD’s arrests and assault of journalists.
 The Reporters Committee’s Salesforce database made it seamless to pull partner contacts who had joined previous letters to solicit their sign-on for this one.
-And, it simplified the process for adding new signatories as partners for future outreach efforts.
+And, it simplified the process of adding new signatories as partners for future outreach efforts.

 Salesforce’s seamless harmonization between the Reporters Committee and its large network of journalists and news organizations allows the Reporters Committee to consistently serve the legal needs of journalists and propel its efforts forward.
 “As an organization, RCFP is at the intersection of law and journalism.
 We fall back on the First Amendment, that’s our space.
 What we can do as an organization is to make sure the First Amendment works better, works harder, and works for everybody.
 Salesforce has been invaluable in facilitating that mission,” Poole reflects.